How to Identify and Manage Aphids

 The Life Cycle of an Aphid

 Aphids can be a problem for indoor plants because of their sheer numbers.
-Female aphids can reproduce without mating; giving birth to live immature aphids and skipping the egg-laying stage.
-In an outdoor setting, when temperatures drop in the fall, aphids will lay eggs, but because of the warmer interiorscape environment, there is no need to overwinter as an egg.
-Immature aphids, which look like smaller versions of adults, begin to feed immediately, stressing the plants even more.
-Young aphids molt (shed their skins) 4 times before becoming an adult.
-The common green peach aphid, Myzus persicae, under optimal conditions, can complete its life cycle in 10-12 days.
+Female aphids can reproduce without mating, giving birth to live immature aphids and skipping the egg-laying stage.
+Outdoors, aphids lay eggs in the fall as temperatures drop, but in the warmer interiorscape environment, there is no need to overwinter as eggs.

 Do You Have an Aphid Infestation?

-• White skin flakes (as aphids molt, they leave behind white skin flakes, which are sometimes confused with whiteflies)
+- White skin flakes (aphids shed their skins as they molt, which are sometimes confused with whiteflies)

-A plant struggling with an aphid infestation may have curled, yellowed or mottled leaves, stunted growth of buds and branches, deformed buds, or even plant death.
-Watch for ants.
-If you see ants running up and down a plant, that is often a good indicator that there is some kind of honeydew-producing insect present.
+Plants struggling with an aphid infestation may show curled, yellowed, or mottled leaves; stunted growth of buds and branches; deformed buds; or even plant death.
+Ant activity is another key sign to watch for.
+If you see ants moving up and down a plant, it is often a strong indicator that a honeydew-producing insect is present.

 It’s Time to Take Back Control

-Aphids might have strength in numbers, but it’s possible to mitigate the damage they cause and help prevent future infestations.
-Start by washing the plant, which can easily knock off aphids.
-If necessary, prune the heavily infested parts of the plant.
-If washing and pruning are not an option, there is biological control.
-Beneficial insects, like lacewing larvae, provide excellent control in the interior landscape.
-Not only do they feed on aphids, but they also feed on other soft-bodied insects.
+Aphids may have strength in numbers, but it is possible to mitigate the damage they cause and help prevent future infestations.
+Start by washing the plant, which can easily knock aphids off foliage.
+If necessary, prune heavily infested parts of the plant.
+When washing and pruning are not practical, biological control is an option.
+Beneficial insects, such as lacewing larvae, provide excellent control in the interior landscape.
+They feed not only on aphids, but also on other soft-bodied insects.

-Spray options, such as insecticidal soaps or horticultural oils, are also available.
-Be careful not to overspray because these compounds could make floors slippery or damage surfaces.
-Chemical insecticides like Safari (dinotefuran) and Flagship (thiamethoxam) can be used as a very effective drench.
-With drenching, you do not have to worry about overspray.
-Another spray option is Endeavor (pymetrozine).
-This is a foliar-applied insecticide that paralyzes the mouthparts of aphids, preventing them from feeding.
+Spray options, including insecticidal soaps and horticultural oils, are also available.
+Take care not to overspray, as these products may create slippery floors or damage nearby surfaces.
+Chemical insecticides, such as Safari (dinotefuran) and Flagship (thiamethoxam), can be applied as a drench and are very effective.
+With drenching, overspray is not a concern.
+Another spray option is Endeavor (pymetrozine), a foliar-applied insecticide that paralyzes aphid mouthparts and prevents feeding.
 It is compatible with many biological control agents.

-Pest control labels vary between states, and the pesticide user bears the responsibility of consulting the pesticide label and adhering to the law.
-Always read the label before applying a pesticide to make sure it is legal to apply on your site, in your state, and to the plant material.
+Pest control labels vary by state, and the pesticide user is responsible for consulting the label and following all applicable laws.
+Always read the label before application to ensure the product is legal for use on your site, in your state, and on the specified plant material.

 Preventing Aphid Infestations

-To prevent aphids, keep an eye on your plants and be sure not to over-water or over-fertilize them.
+To help prevent aphids, keep a close eye on your plants and avoid overwatering or over-fertilizing.
 Aphids thrive in environments with high nitrogen.
-Also, inspect all new incoming plants.
-Aphids are a tough pest to control, but staying vigilant and using safe insecticides can help you beat the tiny bugs before they take over your landscaping.
+It is also important to inspect all new incoming plants before introducing them into an interiorscape.
+While aphids can be a challenging pest to control, staying vigilant and using appropriate management strategies can help stop infestations before they take hold.

 Battling other common indoor plant pests?
 Check out my Professional’s Field Guide to Plant Pest Control for information on spider mites, whiteflies, thrips, fungus gnats, mealybugs, and scale insects.